 - Customize the spice level.
 As written, with one jalapeno and mild chili powder, this recipe is mild/medium in spice.
 My 17 month old loves it if that tells you anything!
 If you’re looking for a spicy Black Bean Soup recipe then you can add an additional minced jalapeno, use hot chili powder, and/or add crushed red chili pepper flakes.

 - What to serve with it.
-Black Bean Soup, in my opinion, is all about the toppings.
+Black Bean Soup, in my opinion, is ALL about the toppings.
 I top mine with Cilantro Lime Rice (recipe below,) fresh Pico de Gallo, crushed tortilla chips, and diced avocados.
 Sour cream (especially if you make this soup super spicy,) green Tabasco sauce, and lime wedges are all delicious too.
-I also wouldn’t hate a piece of cornbread on the side.
+I wouldn’t hate a piece of cornbread on the side.

 - Prep ahead of time.
 This is a great recipe to prep ahead of time – especially the toppings.
 I like to chop the shallots, jalapenos, and garlic, plus prep the Pico de Gallo, a day ahead of time so dinner is on the table FAST.

 - Want a thicker soup?
 The final consistency of this soup is up to you.
 Some people like their Black Bean Soup to be thick and creamy, while others, including myself, prefer it on the brothy side.
 To make a naturally thicker soup, blend at least 2 ladlefuls of beans from the soup pot then stir back in.
 Blend just 1 ladleful of beans plus broth to achieve the slightly thickened consistency shown in these photos.